JeisonJHA/Delphi-IDE/README.md

     ## Syncronize method declaration

     Syncronize the parameters of the method of implementation and interface with the method that is in scope.

-	## Formatter

-		File formats that use the theme "Pascal" or "Delphi" and are with encoding "Western (Windowns 1252)".